jasperslits/haithowifi/README.md

 ### Use-case
 Full auto-discovery from the add-on to Home Assistant is the best experience but as this is not there yet, this add-on should eliminate the manual creation via YAML of sensors for:
-* CVE / Non-CVE like Actual mode, supply temp, RPM
+* Non-CVE like Actual mode, supply temp, Supply / Exhaust RPM
+* CVE like humidity, temperature, speed
 * Autotemp like power kW, power %, set point temp, actual temp per room
 * CO2 sensors for supported remotes
 * WPU like pump percentage, boiler temp, from / to source temps etc